Thursday, September 10, 2009

 (TN): I would want to push clay to the limit and make impossible shapes.

-(CM): The special effects in the film are impressive considering that they were done before the CG era.
+(CM): The special effects in the film are impressive considering that they were done before the advent of CG.

 (CM): Made in their nightmare factory.

-(TN): It was artistic.
-I’d like to do that kind of 80’s goopy gore.
+(TN): Special effects used to be artistic.
+I'd like to do that kind of 80’s goopy gore.

 (CM): You could remake the pottery wheel scene from Ghost, only have Patrick Swayze come from behind and devour Demi Moore's head.